sunainapati/sunainapati.github.io/_posts/2024-12-08-Some-problems-in-Olympiad-Graph-theory.md

 tags : Olympiad-Graph-theory
 ---

 I recently took a class at the European Girls' Mathematical Olympiad Training Camp 2024, held at CMI.
 Here are a few problems that I discussed!
-My main references were Po-Shen Loh's Graph theory Problem set (2008), Adrian tang's Graph theory problem set (2012), WWARUT SUKSOMPONG Warut Suksompong's Graph Cycles and Olympiad Problems Handout and AoPS.
+My main references were Po-Shen Loh's Graph theory Problem set (2008), Adrian tang's Graph theory problem set (2012) and Warut Suksompong's Graph Cycles and Olympiad Problems Handout and AoPS.
 I also referred to Evan Chen's Graph theory Otis Problem set for nice problems!

 # Contents
 {:.no_toc}